grakseasy/ToDo-App/README.md

 # ToDo-App

-ToDo app created with PHP and MySQL
+ToDo app created with PHP and MySQL, with the use of XAMPP to create a local server.

-The project is realised with the help of XAMPP, by making a local server for the project.